simrandulai/Data_projects_TripleTen/Zomato/README.md

 6. The Loyal Customer Segmentation has the most number of customers with At-risk as a close second.
 7. Customers in the At-risk segmentation bring in the most revenue.

+### Actionable Recommendations:
+Based on the insights from the dashboard analysis, suggested actions can be summarized as retain, engage, monetize, re-engage, reconnect, or welcome.
+Specific recommendations are based on RFM segments.